Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

  You now see all the tasks that were automatically added to the build definition by the template.
 These are the steps that will automatically run every time you check in code.

-1. For the **Default agent queue**:

- * **VSTS:** Select _Hosted VS2017_.
-This is how you can use our pool of agents that have the software you need to build your app.

- * **TFS:** Select a queue that includes a [Windows build agent](../../actions/agents/v2-windows.md).

-1. Click **Get sources** and then:

- Select your version control repository.
-You'll need to authorize access to your repo.

-1. Are you creating a build that you want to deploy to Linux?
-If so, then select the **.NET Core** publish task, and then clear the **Zip published projects** checkbox.

-   > **Why do this?** By default, the build template creates a .ZIP file for deploying to an Azure Web App or a Windows VM.
-   This change causes the build to publish a set of uncompressed files and folders suitable for deployment to a Linux VM running the **nginx** web server.

-1. Click the **Triggers** tab in the build definition.
-Enable the **Continuous Integration** trigger.
-This will ensure that the build process is automatically triggered every time you commit a change to your repository.

-1. Click **Save and queue** to kick off your first build.
-On the **Queue build** dialog box, click **Queue**.

-1. A new build is started.
-You'll see a link to the new build on the top of the page.
-Click the link to watch the new build as it happens.

 # [GitHub repo](#tab/github/yaml)

 To create a definition that is configured as code, you'll modify a YAML file in the repo root that has a well-known name: **.vsts-ci.yml**.
 You'll then create a build definition that points to the YAML file.